nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `undo [NUM]`

 * Undoes `NUM` of the most recent commands, or the 1 most recent if `NUM` is not specified.
+  * If specified, `NUM` must be a positive integer less than 2^31 ≈ 2 billion.
 * Only undoes commands which affect data or the display.
 E.g.:
   * `edit`, `filter`, `freeze`, and `import` can be undone
   * `help` and `export` cannot be undone; `undo` will skip them for the next most recent command.
+* Only undoes commands executed within the current session.
+  * **If the program is closed and relaunched, commands performed before the relaunch will no longer be undoable, even if they remain visible on the Input Log.**

 Examples:
 * `undo 3` will undo the last 3 commands.